Gynecology Services for Young Women in East Tennessee

 Adolescent gynecologists at Children's Hospital treat problems in the uterus, ovaries, vagina and vulva in girls and young women.
 These doctors evaluate and counsel women from pre-puberty to late teenage years for development and genital problems.
 Besides routine gynecologic check-ups, adolescent gynecologists treat menstrual irregularities, pelvic pain, breast lumps, vaginal discharge, uneven breast growth, vaginal and pelvic infections, heavy bleeding and delayed or early first period.

-East Tennessee Children’s Hospital gynecologist is Christine Linda Gale M.D. of the Fort Sanders OBGYN Group.
+East Tennessee Children’s Hospital's gynecologist is Christine Linda Gale M.D.

 What To Expect

 Your child may be nervous about her appointment at the gynecologist.
 Adolescent gynecologists are trained to work with young girls and teens, so they understand how to talk about how the appointment will go and ask sensitive questions in a gentle way.
 If your child is scared, share your own experience with your daughter to assure her that routine check-ups and speaking up about her issues is all part of taking care of herself.

 You may be asked to step out of the exam room to let your daughter and the doctor chat in private.
 This privacy will give your daughter the chance to ask questions or share concerns she may not feel comfortable telling you.
 It is you and your daughter's choice as to whether you are present during the exam.

 The exam concentrates on the abdomen, pelvis and outer genital area.
 Some girls are anxious about their first visits to the gynecologist, but rest assured our doctors are gentle and respectful throughout the entire exam and will do their part to help your child feel comfortable.

 The gynecologist will discuss your daughter's treatment with you after the exam.
 You will be able and are encouraged to ask questions and make the best decision for your daughter.